 - base salary;

 - annual cash incentive bonuses;

-- stock options;
+- · stock options;

 - · health and retirement benefits; and

 - severance payments.

 We do not have formal policies relating to the allocation of total compensation among the various elements of our compensation program.
 We generally allocate compensation between short-term and long-term components and between cash and equity in order to maximize executive performance and retention.
-Long-term compensation and equity awards comprise an increasingly larger proportion of total compensation of our senior executives as position level increases based on our belief that these elements of compensation more closely align management's interests with our financial performance and with our employees' interests.
+Long-term compensation and equity awards comprise an increasingly larger proportion of total compensation of our senior executives as position level increases based on our belief that these at-risk elements of compensation more closely align management's interests with our financial performance and with our employees' interests.

 Base Salary.
 Base salary is a visible and stable foundation of our compensation program.
 The base salaries of our NEOs are intended to reflect the position, duties and responsibilities of each executive and the market for base salaries of similarly situated executives at other companies of similar size and in similar industries.
 On a prospective basis, we will continue to evaluate the mix of base salary, short-term incentive compensation and long-term incentive compensation to appropriately align the interests of our NEOs with those of our stockholders.
 As of the end of fiscal 2016, Mr. Taylor received a base salary at an annual rate of \$700,000, Ms. Laube received a base salary at an annual rate of \$490,000, Mr. Lang received a base salary at an annual rate of \$410,000, Mr. Robbins received a base salary at an annual rate of \$351,527, and Mr. Christopherson received a base salary at an annual rate of \$309,000.

-On February 24, 2016, the Compensation Committee approved merit-based increases in the base salaries of the following NEOs in the following percentages: Ms. Laube, 3%; Mr. Lang, 2.5%; Mr. Robbins, 5%; Mr. Christopherson, 3%.
+These amounts reflect merit-based salary increases approved by the Compensation Committee in February 2016 of 3% for Ms. Laube, 2.5% for Mr. Lang, 5% for Mr. Robbins and 3% for Mr. Christopherson.
 Mr. Taylor's base salary did not change in fiscal 2016.